duyanghao/kubernetes-reading-notes/superedge/edge-autonomy/lite-apiserver.md

 		handler.ServeHTTP(w, req)
 }

+// github.com/superedge/superedge/vendor/k8s.io/apiserver/pkg/endpoints/request/requestinfo.go:41
+// RequestInfo holds information parsed from the http.Request type RequestInfo struct {
+	// IsResourceRequest indicates whether or not the request is for an API resource or subresource IsResourceRequest bool
+	// Path is the URL path of the request
+	Path string
+	// Verb is the kube verb associated with the request for API requests, not the http verb.
+This includes things like list and watch.
+	// for non-resource requests, this is the lowercase http verb Verb string

+	APIPrefix  string
+	APIGroup   string
+	APIVersion string
+	Namespace  string
+	// Resource is the name of the resource being requested.
+This is not the kind.
+For example: pods Resource string
+	// Subresource is the name of the subresource being requested.
+This is a different resource, scoped to the parent resource, but it may have a different kind.
+	// For instance, /pods has the resource "pods" and the kind "Pod", while /pods/foo/status has the resource "pods", the sub resource "status", and the kind "Pod"
+	// (because status operates on pods).
+The binding resource for a pod though may be /pods/foo/binding, which has resource "pods", subresource "binding", and kind "Binding".
+	Subresource string
+	// Name is empty for some verbs, but if the request directly indicates a name (not in body content) then this field is filled in.
+	Name string
+	// Parts are the path parts for the request, always starting with /{resource}/{name}
+	Parts []string
+}

 // TODO write an integration test against the swagger doc to test the RequestInfo and match up behavior to responses
 // NewRequestInfo returns the information from the http request.
 If error is not nil, RequestInfo holds the information as best it is known before the failure
 // It handles both resource and non-resource requests and fills in all the pertinent information for each.